Agata Kulesza: 2015—present: Continued screen work

 In 2020, Kulesza starred in five movies: the social thriller The Hater directed by Jan Komasa, the comedy-drama Never Gonna Snow Again by Małgorzata Szumowska and Michał Englert, the crime Western Magnesium by Maciej Bochniak, the dance drama Parquet by Aleksandr Mindadze, and the prison drama 25 Years of Innocence by Jan Holoubek.
 The Hater premiered at the Tribeca Film Festival in the International Narrative Competition and won Best International Narrative Feature award.
 The film received positive reviews from critics, while Kulesza was nominated for Polish Academy Award for Best Supporting Actress.
 In Never Gonna Snow Again she played wealthy drug-taking widow, for which she received another Polish Academy Award nomination for Best Actress.
 In 25 Years of Innocence, Kulesza played the mother of falsely accused for rape and was imprisoned for 25 years, receiving positive reviews for her role.
 Screendaily critic Tim Grierson wrote in his review: "Avoiding emotional fireworks, Kulesza subtly communicates Teresa’s beaten-down resilience — she conveys how much the son’s imprisonment has taken out of Teresa through quiet, unimaginable weariness."
 At the 2021 Polish Film Awards, she received award for Best Actress.

 In 2021, Kulesza starred in the dark comedy film, The Wedding directed by Wojciech Smarzowski.
 The performance gained her another Polish Academy Award nomination for Best Supporting Actress.
 Later in 2021, Kulesza began starring in the Player.pl crime drama series, The Convict playing the role of Judge Alicja Mazur who accused of a murder she did not commit.
 The series ended in 2024, after four seasons.
 In 2023 she appeared in the drama film, Green Border directed by Agnieszka Holland.
 The film competed for the Golden Lion at the 80th Venice International Film Festival, where it won the Special Jury Prize.
 In 2024 she returned to stage starring in the play Mother.

 In 2024, Kulesza starred in three movies, the family drama Where Do We Begin, the biographical drama Simona Kossak, and the spy-thriller The Partisan.
 She starred in the social drama The Good House directed by Wojciech Smarzowski set for 2025 release.
 Kulesza also set to star in the Disney+ period crime drama series, Breslau.
-Later in 2024, Kulesza was cast opposite Joanna Kulig as Dr. Bożena Hager-Małecka in the Netflix miniseries, Olowiane dzieci about 1974 lead poisoning epidemic in Poland.
+Later in 2024, Kulesza was cast opposite Joanna Kulig as Dr. Bożena Hager-Małecka in the Netflix miniseries, Lead Children about 1974 lead poisoning epidemic in Poland.
 In 2025 she was cast opposite Bartosz Bielenia in the dystopian romantic drama film The Time That Never Came.
 Later in 2025 she was cast as Pani Meliton in the film adaptation of the Bolesław Prus' novel, The Doll.